Adam Duvall Player Props: Red Sox vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 13th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Mets pitching staff ranks 12th in the league.

-- The Mets' 4.36 team ERA ranks 18th across all MLB pitching staffs.
+- The Mets' 4.39 team ERA ranks 18th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.